 Navigating the Appeal Process

-When a permit for oil and gas activity is issued, a notice is sent to the person on whose land the activity will take place.
+When a permit is issued for an oil and gas activity, a notice is sent to the person on whose land the activity will take place.
 The letter will indicate the permit has been issued and the location of the activity.
 The letter must also advise the landowner they have 15 days to appeal the permit.

-If a landowner intends to submit their appeal, it is important they forward notice to the Oil and Gas Appeals Tribunal (OGAT) regarding their intention to do so within the 15 days.
+If a landowner plans to submit an appeal it is important to forward a notice to the Energy Resource Appeal Tribunal (ERAT), within the 15 days, saying they plan to appeal.

-If a landowner does not intend to appeal, they can choose to provide consent in writing to the company before the 15 days has expired so the company may begin the project or they may allow the 15 days to lapse before the company can begin construction.
+If a landowner does not plan to appeal, they can choose to give their consent in writing to the company before the 15 days has expired so the company may begin the project.
+They also have the option to allow the 15 days to lapse before the company can begin construction.

-Data resources are available on the BC Oil and Gas Commission website to determine the status of an application.
-If you would like help navigating this process, be sure to contact the Farmers Information Service or the BC Oil and Gas Commission directly.
+Data resources are available on the BC Energy Regulator website to determine the status of an application.
+If you would like help navigating this process, be sure to contact the Farmers Information Service or the BC Energy Regulator directly.

-Additional information pieces available on the OGAT site:
+Additional information pieces available on the ERAT site:

 About the Tribunal and the Appeal Process